 James Sweetser, Grant County merchant and banker.
 He purchased the tax liens on Pierce’s property and received a tax deed in 1847.
 The tenant, “John Doe,” sued for possession in the Grant Circuit Court and lost.
 His appeal to the Indiana Supreme Court overturned the Circuit Court verdict, based on the delinquent tax notice not being posted as required by law.
 The matter was returned to Grant for retrial.
 The outcome of the retrial is unknown at this time.
 (Image: History of Grant County, 1886, p.
 297)

-Feature image: Elias D. Pierce about the time he left for California in 1849 (Idaho Historical Society)
+Feature image: Elias D. Pierce about the time he discovered gold in Idaho in 1860 (Idaho Historical Society).

 Burcham, Ralph, Jr. 1950.
 Elias Davidson Pierce, Discoverer of Gold in Idaho: A Biographical Study.
 A Thesis.
 University of Idaho, Moscow.